Georgia inmate executed for killings 25 years ago

-(CNN)A Georgia inmate has been executed for the murders for two women in 1994, the state's Department of Corrections said.
+(CNN)A Georgia inmate has been executed for the murders of two women in 1994, the state's Department of Corrections said.

 The execution of Scotty Garnell Morrow, 52, was carried out at 9:38 p.m.
 Thursday at the Georgia Diagnostic and Classification Prison in Jackson.